 I visited the stunning and relatively new World War II museum in Gdańsk on a rainy day this August.
 The building looks like it’s about to collapse.

 It’s dark.
-The exhibition starts underground, on 3rd floor below ground level.
+The exhibition starts underground, on the 3rd floor below ground level.

 The walls are painted a very dark gray, they’re asymmetric, towering above you, there are no straight lines.